evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

   <img class='isMax300PxWide' src='/image/blog/2016-04-16-programming-harmonic-oscillator/004_0010_calculating_velocity.png' alt='Calculating velocity v_new = v_current + deltaT * acceleration'>
 </div>

-In out simulation the time increment *deltaT* is 16 milliseconds.
-We multiply i by the current acceleration to see by how much the velocity has changed since the last animation frame.
+In our simulation the time increment *deltaT* is 16 milliseconds.
+We multiply it by the current acceleration to see by how much the velocity has changed since the last animation frame.

 ### c) Calculating the position

-The method of determining the position is very similar to the one we used for velocity.
+The method of determining the position is very similar to the one we used for the velocity.

 ```JavaScript
 // Calculates the new position: current position plus the change.